Bridge-PO/ICAIF_25/README.md

-# ICAIF'25 Tutorial : Bridging Prediction and Optimization: Decision-Focused Learning in Financial Optimization Tutorial
+Tutorial: Bridging Prediction and Optimization: Decision-Focused Learning in Financial Optimization